Best Oils and Pump Sprays for Air Frying

 - Here’s the more detailed discussion on high smoke point oils.

-Oil sprays are helpful tools for air frying foods because it coats ingredients evenly.
+Re-fillable Oil Sprayers are helpful tools for air frying foods because it coats ingredients evenly.
 You also use less, which is healthier.
 But some oil sprays are better than others for the environment and also for the longevity of your air fryer basket.
 We discuss the differences between different types of oil sprays for your air fryer.
 And we highlight the best ones that we prefer after hundreds of air fryer test recipes.

 - Avoid: Conventional canned or pressurized propellant oil sprays or oil pump sprays with propellants.
 Propellant pumps and sprays have chemicals added to them, which isn’t ideal for your health.
 Also, propellant oils have been known to make the lining peel off your basket when cooked at high temperatures.
 Folks in our air fryer club and air fryer world facebook groups have shown how the lining of their basket peeling from the propellant sprays.